shekhargulati/building-java-web-apps-checklist/README.md

 ## :beginner: Before you start development

 - [ ] Take architectural decisions.
 Finalize tech stack
 - [ ] Create a multi-module Maven or Gradle project for your development.
 Start with two modules — `backend` and `frontend`.
-You can refer to [spring-boot-react-maven-starter](https://github.com/shekhargulati/spring-boot-react-maven-starter) for inspiration.
-      1. `backend`: This contains Java code of the application.
-      2. `frontend`: This contains all react JavaScript code of the application.
+You can refer to [spring-boot-react-maven-starter](https://github.com/shekhargulati/spring-boot-react-maven-starter) for inspiration. `backend` contains Java code of the application. `frontend` contains all React/Angular JavaScript/TypeScript code of the application.
 - [ ] You should use [Maven](https://github.com/takari/maven-wrapper) or [Gradle](https://docs.gradle.org/current/userguide/gradle_wrapper.html) wrapper scripts so that a new developer do not need to install Maven or Gradle on their machine before executing the build.
 - [ ] Build project as a single jar/war using a single command i.e. if I am using Maven as my build tool then I should be able to run `./mvnw clean install` in the project root to build the executable.
 - [ ] Set up CI server and make sure it can build the project as a single executable.